Justice-Through-Code/fall_2020/challenges/03_bootcamp_primitive_data_types/primitive_data_types_challenge_1.md

 1. Convert a temperature of 100 degrees fahrenheit to celsius
     * Save this to a variable called `celsius_100`, and use `print()` to print out the value
-    * Is the resulting temperature you get an integer or boolean?
+    * Is the resulting temperature you get an integer or float?
 How do you know?
 2. Convert a temperature of 0 degrees fahrenheit to celsius
     * Save this to a variable called `celsius_0`, and use `print()` to print out the value
 3. Convert a temperature of 34.2 degrees fahrenheit to celsius